 Welcome to Britain’s unofficial gay capital.
 Claiming the country’s highest proportion of same-sex households, the seaside city is known for its open attitude, vivacious clubbing scene and 2-day Pride extravaganza.
+We run down the best of gay Brighton, from where to stay to the biggest dates for your diary, in our expert guide.

 The labyrinth of alleyways that make up the historic Lanes area are dotted with antique shops, designer boutiques and jewellers – making this a recommended place for sourcing unusual gifts, or even a wedding ring!
 The alternative North Laines is a hipster haven of vintage clothing stores, organic juice bars and piercing parlours.